syhily/math-notes-template/template/README.md

 ## `chap[number]/chap.tex` is the file for each chapter

 The default content for one chapter is shown like below example.
-Replace the comment with the content you would like to write.
+Replace the comment `% Main Content` with the content you would like to write.

 ```latex
 \ifx\allfiles\undefined